-I am a sixth-year Ph.D. candidate in the Program in History of Science, located within the Department of History at Princeton University.
-Under the supervision of Angela N.H.
+I am a seventh-year Ph.D. candidate in the Program in History of Science, located within the Department of History at Princeton University.
+Under the supervision of Prof. Angela N.H.
 Creager, I am writing my dissertation, which focuses on how experimentation with aquatic organisms, and especially marine invertebrates, constructed the single nerve cell--the neuron--as a physiological unit across the twentieth century.
 Exploring the work of actors including Haldan Hartline, Kenneth Cole, J.Z.
 Young, Alan Hodgkin, Ruth Hubbard, George Wald, Theodore Bullock, Susumu Hagiwara, John Moore, Toshio Narahashi, Stephen Kuffler, Edward Kravitz, Francis Schmitt, Ann Stuart, and Eric Kandel, I trace the changing epistemological and material statuses of physiological preparations derived from the neurons of aquatic organisms, including electric fish, arthropods, crustaceans, and cephalopods (especially squid).
 In so doing, I pay close attention to how the history of marine biology intersected with the entrance of molecular biologists into neurobiology; how the various neurosciences consolidated into a coherent discipline; and how the diversity of aquatic species these individuals studied contributed to generalizable models of neurons and neural networks.

 In Spring 2016, I precepted for HIS294, "What is the Scientific Revolution?" with Prof. Jennifer Rampling.
 I was also awarded the Mary and Randall Hack '69 Graduate Award from the Princeton Environmental Institute, which supports "innovative research on water or water-related topics."